-Dr. Michael Ungar is equally well known as the author of books for parents and caregivers as he is for his world-renowned research on the topic of resilience.
+Michael Ungar, PhD., is equally well known as the author of books for parents and caregivers as he is for his world-renowned research on the topic of resilience.
 As a writer he has adapted ideas from his research and clinical practice into best-selling works like Too Safe For Their Own Good: How Risk and Responsibility Help Teens Thrive, and his most recent release, I Still Love You: Nine Things Troubled Kids Need from Their Parents.
-In total, he has published 14 books, over 125 peer-reviewed articles and book chapters, and maintains a blog on Psychology Today’s website.
-In another of his many roles, he is the founder and co-director of the Resilience Research Centre that coordinates millions of dollars in research in more than a dozen countries.
-That work has inspired many of Michael’s books and articles for mental health professionals and researchers, including Working with Children and Youth with Complex Needs: 20 Skills to Build Resilience, and The Social Ecology of Resilience.
+In total, he has published 14 books and over 150 peer-reviewed scientific articles and book chapters.
+When not on the road and back at his home in Halifax, Canada, Michael is the Canada Research Chair in Child, Family and Community Resilience at Dalhousie University, and the founder and Director of the Resilience Research Centre.
+As both a family therapist and professor of Social Work, he has helped to identify important factors that influence the resilience of children and adults during periods of transition and stress.
+In 2012 Michael was the recipient of the Canadian Association of Social Workers National Distinguished Service Award.